-I'm a Lead Product Designer at Salesforce that delivers user-centered, data-driven, beautiful software that users love.
+I'm a Lead Product Designer at Salesforce in San Francisco, CA that delivers user-centered, data-driven, beautiful software that users love.

 This is some of my most recent work.

-Search in Lightning adapts to how you use Salesforce, searches across apps, and intelligently organizes your results to help you find what you're looking for as quickly as possible.Salesforce Safe Harbor Statement
+Search in Lightning adapts to how you use Salesforce, searches across apps, and intelligently organizes your results to help you quickly find what you're looking for.

 The Signal desktop app allows users to securely chat on a desktop computer with the Signal contacts on their phone.
-Signal is developed by Open Whisper Systems and offers privacy and security through encrypted texting and phone calls.
-Do you use Signal and want to support the team?
-Donate here.
+Signal is developed by Open Whisper Systems and offers privacy and security through encrypted texting, video and phone calls.

 Pre-filtering allows a user to set specific criteria for their search in advanced so that their results are more refined, allowing customers to help their customers faster and with more precision.